p13202994/CTEC3905_Assignment_2/README.md

 # CTEC3905_Assignment_2
 This website is a single page site of my own portfolio and depicts my seconday job cum interest.
-It illustrates everything related to my iterest in brief.
+It illustrates everything related to my interest in brief.
+The development and testing was done on the devices with standard sizes.

 # Navigation
 The navigation of the site is very simple and easy.